 Rule G-30(a) prohibits a dealer from executing any customer transaction except at an aggregate price (including any mark-up or markdown) that is fair and reasonable, taking into account all relevant factors, including the best judgment of the dealer as to the fair market value of the securities at the time of the transaction and of any securities exchanged or traded in connection with the transaction, the expense involved in effecting the transaction, the fact that the dealer is entitled to a profit, and the total dollar amount of the transaction.
 Rule G-30 does not specifically mention new offering prices which may be set by the syndicate1 or the issuer.
 Compliance with rule G-30 is thus determined by whether the price to a customer is fair and reasonable, taking into account all relevant factors.
-The Board's 1980 "Report on Pricing" provides guidance in making this judgment.

-In its Report, the Board stated that, of the many possible relevant factors, the resulting yield to the customer is the most important one in determining the fairness and reasonableness of price in any given municipal securities transaction.
+The Board's 1980 "Report on Pricing" provides guidance in making this judgment.2 the resulting yield to the customer is the most important one in determining the fairness and reasonableness of price in any given municipal securities transaction.
 Such yield should be comparable to the yield on other securities of comparable quality, maturity, coupon rate, and the block size then available in the market.